michaelcourcy/edb-kasten/readme.md

 ## Add the backup decorator annotations to the cluster

-You can skip this part if you create the cluter from the previous section because the cluster-example already include the kasten addon.
+You can skip this part if you create the cluter from the previous section because with [cluster-example-2](./cluster-example-2.yaml) the cluster-example already include the kasten addon.

-Add this annotations to the cluster, in [cluster-example.yaml ](./cluster-example.yaml) you have an example.
+If you have not it yet just had this annotation in your cluster CR
 ```
     "k8s.enterprisedb.io/addons": '["kasten"]'
 ```

+If your version of EDB is old and does not support the kasten addons you can create all the annotations and labels manually you have an example in [cluster-example.yaml ](./cluster-example.yaml).

 ## Install the edb blueprint